Sierra Leone: Sierra Leone Civil War (1991–2002) and the NPRC regime (1992–1996)

-One of the top-ranking soldiers in the NPRC Junta, Lieutenant Sahr Sandy, a trusted ally of Strasser, was assassinated, allegedly by Major S.I.M.
-Turay, a key loyalist of ousted president Momoh.
-A heavily armed military manhunt was carried out across the country to find Lieutenant Sandy's killer.
-However, the main suspect, Major S.I.M.
-Turay, went into hiding and fled the country to Guinea, fearing for his life.
-Dozens of soldiers loyal to the ousted president Momoh were arrested, including Colonel Kahota M. Dumbuya and Major Yayah Turay.
-Lieutenant Sandy was given a state funeral and his funeral prayers service at the cathedral church in Freetown was attended by many high-ranking soldiers of the NPRC junta, including Strasser himself and NPRC deputy leader Sergeant Solomon Musa.
+One of the top-ranking soldiers in the NPRC junta, Lieutenant Sahr Sandy, a trusted ally of Strasser, was assassinated, allegedly by Major S.I.M.
+Turay, a key loyalist of Momoh.
+A heavily armed military manhunt was carried out across the country to find Sandy's killer.
+Turay, the main suspect, fled to Guinea.
+Dozens of soldiers loyal to Momoh were arrested, including Colonel Kahota M. Dumbuya and Major Yayah Turay.

-The NPRC Junta maintained relations with ECOWAS and strengthened support for Sierra Leone-based ECOMOG troops fighting in the Liberian war.
-On 28 December 1992, an alleged coup attempt against the NPRC government of Strasser, aimed at freeing the detained Colonel Yahya Kanu, Colonel Kahota M.S.
-Dumbuya and former inspector general of police Bambay Kamara, was foiled.
+The NPRC maintained relations with ECOWAS and strengthened support for Sierra Leone-based ECOMOG troops fighting in the Liberian war.
+On 28 December 1992, an alleged coup attempt against the NPRC government aimed at freeing the detained Colonel Yahya Kanu, Colonel Kahota M.S.
+Dumbuya, and former inspector general of police Bambay Kamara, was foiled.
 Several Junior army officers led by Sergeant Mohamed Lamin Bangura were identified as being behind the coup plot.
-The coup plot led to the execution of seventeen soldiers by firing squad.
-Some of those executed include Colonel Kahota Dumbuya, Major Yayah Kanu and Sergeant Mohamed Lamin Bangura.
+The coup plot led to the execution of 17 soldiers by firing squad.
+Some of those executed include Colonel Kahota Dumbuya, Major Yayah Kanu, and Sergeant Mohamed Lamin Bangura.
 Several prominent members of the Momoh government who had been in detention at the Pa Demba Road prison, including former inspector general of police Bambay Kamara, were also executed.

 On 5 July 1994 SAJ Musa, who was popular among the general population, particularly in Freetown, was arrested and sent into exile after he was accused of planning a coup to topple Strasser, an accusation SAJ Musa denied.
-Strasser replaced Musa as deputy NPRC chairman with Captain Bio, who was instantly promoted by Strasser to brigadier.
+Strasser replaced Musa as deputy NPRC chairman with Captain Bio and instantly promoted him to brigadier.

-The NPRC's efforts proved to be nearly ineffective as the ousted Momoh administration in repelling the RUF rebels.
-More and more of the country fell into the hands RUF fighters, and by 1994 they had gotten control of much of the diamond-rich Eastern Province and were getting close toward the capital Freetown.
-In response, the NPRC hired the services of South African-based private military contractor Executive Outcomes for several hundred mercenary fighters in order to strengthen the response to the advances of the RUF rebels.
-Within a month they had driven RUF fighters back to enclaves along Sierra Leone's borders and cleared the RUF from the Kono diamond-producing areas of Sierra Leone.
+The NPRC's efforts proved nearly as ineffective as the Momoh administration in repelling the RUF rebels.
+More and more of the country fell into the RUF fighters' hands, and by 1994 they had gained control of much of the diamond-rich Eastern Province and were getting close to Freetown.
+In response, the NPRC hired several hundred mercenary fighters from South Africa-based private military contractor Executive Outcomes to strengthen the response to RUF rebels.
+Within a month, they drove the RUF fighters back to enclaves along Sierra Leone's borders and cleared the RUF from the Kono diamond-producing areas of Sierra Leone.